Centers for Pain Control and Vein Care

 The shooting, searing pain of sciatica is a typical symptom of pressure on your sciatic nerve at the base of your spine.
-At Centers for Pain Control and Vein Care in Hobart, LaPorte, Munster, Valparaiso, and Highland, Indiana, the expert team can diagnose and treat sciatica, as well as restore your mobility.
+At Centers for Pain Control and Vein Care in Hobart, LaPorte, Merrillville, Munster, and Valparaiso, Indiana, the expert team can diagnose and treat sciatica, as well as restore your mobility.
 To relieve your sciatica pain, call your nearest office today to schedule a consultation or book an appointment using the online form.

 Sciatica is inflammation in your sciatic nerve, the largest nerve in your body.
 The sciatic nerve goes from the lower part of your lumbar spine into your pelvis and divides in two, with one branch going into each leg.
 From there, the nerves travel down your legs and into your feet.

 Sciatica pain usually affects only one leg, and it develops when another one of your tissues starts pressing on the nerve.
 The most common causes of sciatic nerve pressure are: